Biden aims to expand map as Trump recovers from coronavirus

 The Democratic presidential nominee made his second trip to Florida in a little over two weeks on Monday.
 His visit to Miami was designed to encroach on some of Trump’s turf, even swinging through Little Havana, a typically conservative area known for its staunch opposition to the communist government that Fidel Castro installed in Cuba.

 He’ll follow up with a trip later this week to Arizona, which hasn’t backed a Democratic presidential candidate since 1996.
 Even Biden’s former primary rival, Bernie Sanders, has resumed in-person campaigning for the first time since the coronavirus outbreak in March.
-The progressive Vermont senator held socially distanced rallies in the swing states of New Hampshire and Michigan and proclaimed, “We need Joe Biden as our president.”
+The progressive Vermont senator held socially distanced rallies in the battlegrounds of New Hampshire and Michigan, proclaiming, “We need Joe Biden as our president.”

 Biden is complementing the expanded campaign travel with a late-stage ad push, reserving more than $6 million in television airtime in Texas — for decades deeply red — through the end of October, according to an Associated Press analysis of CMAG data.
 He also plans to spend $4 million on advertising in Georgia, another Republican-leaning state that Democrats are feeling bullish about.